-for trees.
-We have our own New Year, why crashing their party as well?
+for trees?
+We have our own New Year, why crash their party as well?

 But the truth is that the tree teaches us a profound lesson about